huridocs/uwazi-documentation/admin-docs/managing-settings.md

   - FAQ on how to set up a [Google Analytics ID](https://support.google.com/analytics/answer/3123666?hl=en) to track website visits.

-  - If you are hosting your Uwazi with HURIDOCS, we provide [Matomo Analytics](https://matomo.org/) as part of the hosting.
+  - If you are hosting your Uwazi instance with HURIDOCS, we provide [Matomo Analytics](https://matomo.org/) as part of the hosting.
 Please contact us to activate your account.

 Step 2: Navigate to the **Settings** area and click on **Collection** in the left sidebar.